openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Software/README.md

 `ActivationState = Failed` or an `ActivateState = Active`` with a `RedundancyPriority = 0 (High)`.

+### Image Slot

+If a system has multiple flash chips for BMC/BIOS and has separate images in each chip, the `xyz.openbmc_project.Software.Slot` interface is provided to express the slot number of the image.

+The primary chip should be assigned with slot number 0, and the secondary chip should be assigned with slot number 1.

 ### Image Clean Up

 An *ItemUpdater* is responsible for garabage collecting images contained on the